KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-2.md

 - Report suspected AWS resources used for abusive or illegal purposes
 - Abusive & prohibited behaviors are:
   - Spam – receiving undesired emails from AWS-owned IP address, websites & forums spammed by AWS resources
-  - Por t scanning – sending packets to your ports to discover the unsecured ones
+  - Port scanning – sending packets to your ports to discover the unsecured ones
   - DoS or DDoS attacks – AWS-owned IP addresses attempting to overwhelm or crash your servers/softwares
   - Intrusion attempts – logging in on your resources
   - Hosting objectionable or copyrighted content – distributing illegal or copyrighted content without consent